Hamad bin Isa Al Khalifa: Political turmoil and reform

-Although King Hamad's reign has seen the admittance of Shi'ites into positions in the government, there have still been calls for a more equitable distribution of positions and jobs.
+Hamad implemented incremental reforms as a response to protests.
+The monarchy being Sunni while the majority of Bahrainis are Shia has created fears of Iranian influence, which has historically claimed Bahrain, where the Arab Al Khalifa family took power from Persians.
+Shia Muslims, who have been repressed by Bahrain's Sunni-led government since the Iranian Revolution in 1979, were permitted to work in the ministries of defense and interior.
+Although Hamad's reign has seen the admittance of Shias into positions in the government, there have still been calls for a more equitable distribution of positions and jobs.
 The Al Khalifa family lead a large number of ministerial and governmental posts including the Ministry of the Interior, Ministry of Justice, the Ministry of Finance, the Ministry of Culture, the Ministry of Foreign Affairs, the Bahrain Economic Development Board and the Supreme Council for Women.
-The vast majority of significant positions in the Bahrain Defence Force are held by Sunnis.
+The vast majority of significant positions in the Bahrain Defence Force are held by Sunnis, and the government continues its systemic discrimination against Shias.